 New employees and volunteers will be inducted into the school, including by being referred to the Child Safety Policy (this document), the Child Safety Code of Conduct, and the Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures on the school website.
 They will also be supervised regularly to ensure they understand our school's commitment to child safety, and that their behaviour towards children is safe and appropriate.
 All employees of our school will be monitored and assessed via regular performance review to ensure their continuing suitability for child-connected work.
-Any inappropriate behaviour will be reported by school staff to the Principal and will be managed in accordance with Numurkah Primary School's Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures where required.
+Any inappropriate behaviour will be reported by school staff to the Principal or Assistant Principal and will be managed in accordance with Highvale Primary School's Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures where required: https://highvaleps.vic.edu.au/parent-information/#policies.